Statue of Cesar Chavez

 Sculpture in Austin, Texas, U.S.

-Cesar Chavez is an outdoor statue depicting the American labor leader and civil rights activist of the same name by artist Pablo Eduardo, installed on the University of Texas at Austin campus, in Austin, Texas.
-The bronze sculpture was unveiled on the West Mall, between Battle Hall and the West Mall Office Building, in October 2007.
+Cesar Chavez is an outdoor bronze sculpture depicting the American labor leader and civil rights activist of the same name, by Bolivian-born sculptor Pablo Eduardo.
+Installed on the University of Texas at Austin campus in Austin, Texas, it was the first statue of a Hispanic individual on the campus.
+The sculpture was unveiled on October 9, 2007, on the West Mall between Battle Hall and the West Mall Office Building.